 - Easy to get started so that we can onboard new merchants to the platform.

-- Appealing to a business's customers, allowing them to fully take advantage of the benefits of a subscription model.
+- Appealing to a business's customers, allowing them to fully take advantage of their mobile app.

 How we build products